 5. The Danish Girl (2015)

-In the middle of all the incredible performances he has delivered, one will never forget the role of transsexual Lili Elbe that Eddie Redmayne gracefully portrayed in the romantic drama “The Danish Girl”.
-Lili is a character we profoundly empathy with as we are invited in accompanying the process of enlightenment she goes through, and therefore fully understand the inner and outer difficulties that she must face, that come along with the change occurring within her.
-Inspired by the real Danish painter of the early 20th century, the character shows the intensity of what it is to be one of the first transsexuals to undergo sex reassignment surgery.
-A performance to praise forever.
+Lili is a character many profoundly empathize with as it invites the viewer to accompany the process of enlightenment she goes through to fully understand the gender dysphoria and other difficulties that she must face along with the change in her life.
+Inspired by the real story of a Danish painter, the character of Lili shows the intensity of what it is to be one of the first few people to undergo documented sex reassignment surgery in the 20th century.

 Read More: Best MMA Movies of All Time